Student Success and Graduation

 Students requesting an exception to the limits in this policy should file a Timely Graduation appeal.
 The appeal must include a rationale and a Degree Planner Plan to graduate.

 If an exception is not approved, students whose plan to graduate exceeds 120% of the number of units required for the degree in their declared primary major may be subject to restrictions on enrollment.
-If the student has earned any major regardless of whether he or she has declared that major, a degree will be conferred in that major.
+If the student has earned any major regardless of whether they have declared that major, a degree will be conferred in that major.
 If the student has not earned a major, enrollment will be restricted to courses required to graduate in the major for which graduation is most likely to occur in a reasonable time.

 - Phi Beta Kappa - Founded at the College of William and Mary in 1776, it is the oldest and most prestigious honor society for students of the liberal arts and sciences.
 A chapter was established at California State University, Long Beach in 1977.

 Graduating seniors are elected to membership in Phi Beta Kappa on the basis of extraordinary scholarly performance at this University, after study of their records by faculty members who are themselves members of Phi Beta Kappa.
 No action on the part of the student is necessary to initiate consideration.
-Inquiries should be directed to the President of the University chapter of Phi Beta Kappa, Dr. Harold Schefski, Department of Romance, German, and Russian Languages and Literatures.
+Inquiries should be directed to the President of the University chapter of Phi Beta Kappa, Dr. Steven Yamarik, Department of Economics.

 Two additional societies which may elect students from all academic areas are: